nandanijaiswal962/AI-Impact-on-Students-PowerBI-Dashboard/README.md

 ## 🚀 How to Use

 1. Clone or download this repository.
-2. Open the `.pbix` file using Microsoft Power BI Desktop.
+2. Open the `AI-Impact-on-Students-PowerBI-Dashboard.pbix` file using Microsoft Power BI Desktop.
 3. Refresh the dataset if required.
 4. Explore the dashboard using the interactive slicers and visualizations.